-- 1. Name of the Doctoral School: Doctoral School of Physics - 2.
-Headquarters of the Doctoral School: 1117 Budapest, Pázmány Péter sétány 1/A - 3.
-The Doctoral School of Physics organised at the Eötvös Loránd University, Faculty of Science prepares doctoral students to obtain a higher level scientific degree (PhD) as part of an organised programme or individual preparations, accredited by the Hungarian Accreditation Committee (HAC).
+1. Name of the Doctoral School: Doctoral School of Physics

+2. Headquarters of the Doctoral School: 1117 Budapest, Pázmány Péter sétány 1/A

+3. The Doctoral School of Physics organised at the Eötvös Loránd University, Faculty of Science prepares doctoral students to obtain a doctoral degree (PhD) as part of an organised programme or individual preparations, accredited by the Hungarian Accreditation Committee (HAC).
 The aim of the training programme is to provide continuous replacement of research scientists and higher education scientists in the fields of physics, astronomy and the teaching of physics.
 Candidate students enrolled in the programme get prepared for the compilation and defence of their doctoral thesis with contributions from the senior lecturers and researchers of physics and astronomy (including foreigners).
-The Doctoral School of Physics is an institution consisting of core members, supervisors, lecturers, invited guest lecturers and the students of the doctoral school (candidates). - 4.
-Four doctoral programmes belong to the Doctoral School of Physics, approved by the Faculty Doctoral Council (FDC): - Materials science and solid state physics programme - Particle physics and astronomy programme - Statistical physics, biological physics and quantum physics programme - Physics education programme
+The Doctoral School of Physics is an institution consisting of core members, supervisors, lecturers, invited guest lecturers and the students of the doctoral school (candidates).

+4. Five doctoral programmes belong to the Doctoral School of Physics, approved by the Faculty Doctoral Council (FDC):

+- Materials science and solid state physics programme

+- Particle and nuclear physics programme

+- Statistical physics, biological physics and quantum physics programme

+- Physics education programme

+- Astronomy and space physics programme